 Evolution of Indian Astronomy

 The Vedas and Vedāṅga Jyotiṣa contain the earliest astronomical references — lunar mansions (Nakṣatras), solstices, and a 5‑year yuga cycle.
-Astronomy was essential for determining sacrificial timings.
+Astronomy was essential for determining sacrificial timings and agricultural rhythms.

 Five major Siddhāntas were compiled: Paitāmaha, Saura, Pauliśa, Romaka, and Vasiṣṭha.
 These incorporated Greek and Babylonian influences while preserving Indian foundations.
 Varāhamihira summarized them in his Pañcasiddhāntikā.

-Āryabhaṭa I revolutionized astronomy with his heliocentric hints, explanation of eclipses, Earth's rotation, and remarkably accurate values for π (3.1416) and Earth's circumference.
+Āryabhaṭa I revolutionized astronomy with his heliocentric hints, explanation of eclipses as shadows (not mythical demons), Earth's rotation, and remarkably accurate values for π (3.1416) and Earth's circumference.

 Brilliant minds like Varāhamihira, Brahmagupta, Bhāskara I & II, Lalla, and Śrīpati refined planetary models, developed trigonometry (jya, kojya), and authored authoritative texts: Brāhmasphuṭasiddhānta, Khaṇḍakhādyaka, Siddhānta Śiromaṇi.

 Mādhava of Saṅgamagrāma, Nīlakaṇṭha Somayājī, Jyeṣṭhadeva — pioneers of calculus, infinite series for π, and precise planetary models (Tantrasaṅgraha, Yuktibhāṣā).
-They independently discovered results that predated European mathematics.
+They independently discovered results that predated European mathematics by over 250 years.

 Major Siddhāntas & Their Authors